L. Nelson Bell: Life and work

-"Paternalistic Journalers professed to love African Americans and to want only the best for them.
+Paternalistic Journalers professed to love African Americans and to want only the best for them.
 Integration, the writers insisted, was cruel, and segregation was kind.
 Thus, social separation was consistent with the Golden Rule, 'to do unto others as you want others to do unto you.'
-In 1947 Bell wrote without irony that he was 'ashamed at the intolerance, the discrimination, and the humiliations which have been heaped on them [blacks] by the white race' while he defended segregation. … Segregation was kind and Christian."
+In 1947 Bell wrote without irony that he was 'ashamed at the intolerance, the discrimination, and the humiliations which have been heaped on them [blacks] by the white race' while he defended segregation. … Segregation was kind and Christian.

+Bell considered himself a moderate with respect to segregation, primarily opposing force with respect to either segregation or integration.
+While he never fully embraced the Civil Rights Movement, his views changed considerably over the course of his life.

 After Bell's death, and the subsequent founding of the Presbyterian Church in America, this publication would eventually evolve into the God's World News line of children's magazines, founded in 1981 under the direction of Joel Belz, and later lead to the 1986 founding of a parallel news publication for adults, WORLD Magazine.

 Bell was also the one who suggested to Billy Graham the idea of the periodical that would eventually be named Christianity Today.
 He became its executive editor, commuting regularly to Washington from his home in Montreat and writing "A Layman and His Faith," a regular column in the magazine.
 With his son-in-law, he was extremely active in trying to mobilize evangelicals to support Richard Nixon against Roman Catholic John F. Kennedy for president in 1960.
 Bell received seven awards from the conservative Freedoms Foundation at Valley Forge, Pennsylvania for articles and editorials.

 Nelson Bell died in Montreat, North Carolina.

 Bell's biography is entitled, "A Foreign Devil in China: The Story of Dr. L. Nelson Bell," by John Charles Pollock.